 Flexibility in the process

-In our sovereign sustainability process, we attribute a greater weight to measures such as voice and accountability, and we incorporate freedom-of-press metrics.
+In our sovereign sustainability process, we attribute a greater weight to measures such as voice and accountability, and we incorporate freedom-of-press measures.
 It is clear that over the longer term, the most effective way a citizen can change their circumstances and the maladministration of government is through a democratic process.
 While there is a certain stability or continuity afforded to non-democratic forms of government, a transition of power is usually volatile, carries uncertainty and can be violent.
-Our ability to exercise a degree of judgement is reflected in some anomalies in the JESG EMBIG where, somewhat counterintuitively, certain issuers such as Belarus have a larger weighting in the ESG index than they do in the non-ESG emerging-market counterpart.
+Our ability to exercise a degree of judgement is reflected in some anomalies in the JESG EMBIG whereby, somewhat counterintuitively, certain issuers such as Belarus have a larger weighting in the ESG index than they do in the non-ESG emerging-market counterpart.

 1 Gratcheva et al (2021) “A New Dawn – Rethinking Sovereign ESG”, JP Morgan and World Bank (https://openknowledge.worldbank.org/handle/10986/35753), 7 June 2021.